LucaZanoliniProfessional/LucaZanoliniProfessional.github.io/2025-11-23-introduction.md

 - **Manual pricing** doesn't scale and can't keep up with market changes
 - **Simple rule-based repricers** often race to the bottom, eroding margins
 - **One-size-fits-all strategies** ignore product-specific factors like storage fees, sales velocity, and competitive dynamics

+**Example:** A long-tail book with slow sales but high storage fees needs a very different strategy than a fast-moving CD with dozens of FBA competitors.
+The book might require aggressive pricing to avoid storage costs, while the CD needs careful competitive positioning to maintain margins in a crowded market.

 ## My Approach